kruzee07/kruzee07.github.io/README.md

 ### 🔥 Open Source Contributions
 - - None right now

-### 🕒 Current Repo
+### 🕒 Current Repository
-This repo contains codes and data used to build my portfolio website
+- - This repo contains codes and data used to build my portfolio website